 What Does MDS3 provide?

-An online climate survey was developed by John Hopkins University in the winter of 2010 to be administered to students, parents, and staff at all participating high schools in the spring of 2011, 2012, 2013, and 2014.
-At the beginning of the initiative, schools were randomly assigned to one of two groups: intervention schools or comparison schools.
-Upon completion of the survey each spring, a climate profile score is provided for participating schools and is posted on this site, as required by the Office of Safe and Healthy Students.
+An online climate survey was developed by John Hopkins University in the winter of 2010 and administered to students, parents, and staff at all enrolled participating high schools in the spring of 2011, 2012, 2013 and, 2014.
+Schools were randomly assigned to one of two groups: intervention schools or comparison schools.
+Upon completion of the survey in the spring, a climate profile score is provided for participating schools and is posted on this site, as required by the Office of Safe and Drug Free Schools.
 The intervention schools use their climate data to identify and prioritize specific needs for their school.
 Based on these needs, the schools select one or more interventions from a menu of Evidence Based Programs (EBPs).
-Sheppard Pratt Health System assigns School Climate Specialists to each school to facilitate the implementation of those strategies with fidelity.
+Sheppard Pratt Health System assigns climate specialists to each school to facilitate the implementation of those strategies with fidelity.
 The schools in the comparison group have access to the survey data and receive an annual honorarium for their participation.
-Finally, at the end of the grant period, the comparison schools will receive training in the EBPs selected by the school.
+Finally, at the end of the grant period, the comparison schools receive training in the EBPs selected by the school.

 What will take place as a result of this funding?

 The overarching outcome of the initiative is to improve the conditions for learning in participating high schools which will be accomplished by: